As alternative credentials proliferate they are changing the landscape of higher education—and that landscape is more complex than just college.

 A product is modular when there are no unpredictable elements in the design of its parts.
 Modularity standardizes the way by which components fit together — physically, mechanically, chemically and so on.
 The parts fit and work together in well-understood, crisply codified ways.

-A product is interdependent when the way one part is made and delivered depends on the way other parts are made delivered.
+A product is interdependent when the way one part is made and delivered depends on the way other parts are made and delivered.
 Interdependency between parts requires the same organization to develop both components if it hopes to develop either component.